toprak1919/trello/README.md

 ## Usage

+### Command-line Monitoring

-Run the main script to start monitoring:
+Run the main script to start monitoring in the background:

 ```
 python trello.py